-O5 APPENDIX

-OBJECTIVES & METHODOLOGY

-RESEARCH OBJECTIVES

-The London Market Group's chief objective was to provide up-to-date visibility over how the risk profiles of London Market buyers are changing and how these ongoing trends could affect the need for future risk management solutions.

-To understand the most relevant archetypes and risk patterns displayed by London Market end-clients, this research focused on the following objectives:

-- A. Identify key trends affecting the risks end-clients of the London Market are exposed to - B. Assess how well understood and managed these evolving and emerging risks are - C. Identify where the London Market might be able to play a broader role in meeting client needs

-APPROACH & METHODOLOGY

-A phased approach was used to identify opportunities for the London Market to better meet client needs.
+OBJECTIVES & METHODOLOGY RESEARCH OBJECTIVES The London Market Group's chief objective was to provide up-to-date visibility over how the risk profiles of London Market buyers are changing and how these ongoing trends could affect the need for future risk management solutions.
+To understand the most relevant archetypes and risk patterns displayed by London Market end-clients, this research focused on the following objectives: - A. Identify key trends affecting the risks end-clients of the London Market are exposed to - B. Assess how well understood and managed these evolving and emerging risks are - C. Identify where the London Market might be able to play a broader role in meeting client needs APPROACH & METHODOLOGY A phased approach was used to identify opportunities for the London Market to better meet client needs.
 In Phase 1, overall sector dynamics were analysed and a prioritisation framework was created to identify key client sectors for the London Market.
 In Phase 2 an indepth interview programme was conducted to identify risk landscape shifts and their impact on London Market end-clients' risk management needs.

-PHASE 1

-- A. Analysis of sector dynamics - Categorise sectors according to risk management needs - Analyse sector scale and growth as proxies for potential losses if risks realised - Assess level of risk exposures by sector according to intrinsic sector characteristics - Identify trends, both long-term and Covid related, affecting level of risk exposures - B. Prioritisation of opportunity sectors - Assess scale of risk management needs based on scale and growth of sector, and intrinsic risk exposures and trends

-Assess degree to which risk management needs are currently met (whether by insurance industry or other means) and degree to which the London Market may be able to play a broader role
+PHASE 1 - A. Analysis of sector dynamics - Categorise sectors according to risk management needs - Analyse sector scale and growth as proxies for potential losses if risks realised - Assess level of risk exposures by sector according to intrinsic sector characteristics - Identify trends, both long-term and Covid related, affecting level of risk exposures - B. Prioritisation of opportunity sectors - Assess scale of risk management needs based on scale and growth of sector, and intrinsic risk exposures and trends Assess degree to which risk management needs are currently met (whether by insurance industry or other means) and degree to which the London Market may be able to play a broader role PHASE 2 C. Interview programme - Identify key risk landscape shifts and their implications based on interviews with clients, brokers and sector experts - Short-list most material risks and impacts for the London Market to either enhance current offers or create new offers - Stress-test and refine findings with London Market experts.

-PHASE 2

-C. Interview programme

-- Identify key risk landscape shifts and their implications based on interviews with clients, brokers and sector experts - Short-list most material risks and impacts for the London Market to either enhance current offers or create new offers - Stress-test and refine findings with London Market experts.

-INDUSTRY PRIORITISATION

-The industry prioritisation combined quantitative and qualitative elements: assessing potential value "at risk" combined with risk patterns for a broad spectrum of sectors and the dynamics that inform insurance purchasing.

-CRITERIA Current Book Equity and Net Income size to assess "value at risk" for each sector STEP 1 Forward Price Earninas to assess future filtered out growth potential 2 sectors Intrinsic risk drivers STEP 2 External risk drivers filtered out Degree of disruption an additional 2 sectors Degree of risk transfer need changes Sectors experiencing high degree of change STEP 3 Sectors with shifting risk transfer needs largest opportunity filtered out for the London Potential large sectors for London Market a final

-OVERVIEW OF INTERVIEW PROGRAMME
+INDUSTRY PRIORITISATION The industry prioritisation combined quantitative and qualitative elements: assessing potential value "at risk" combined with risk patterns for a broad spectrum of sectors and the dynamics that inform insurance purchasing.
+CRITERIA SECTORS STEP 1 filtered out 2 sectors Which sectors currently (and in the future) have the largest protection gaps?
+Current Book Equity and Net Income size to assess "value at risk" for each sector Forward Price Earnings to assess future growth potential Information Technology Transportation Communication Services Energy & Utilities Healthcare Capital Goods STEP 2 filtered out an additional 2 sectors Which sectors are experiencing changes likely to impact insurance purchasing?
+Intrinsic risk drivers External risk drivers Degree of disruption Degree of risk transfer need changes Information Technology Transportation Communication Services Energy & Utilities Healthcare Capital Goods STEP 3 filtered out a final 4 sectors Which sectors provide largest opportunity for the London Market?
+Sectors experiencing high degree of change Sectors with shifting risk transfer needs Potential large sectors for London Market Large core sectors to London Market Information Technology Transportation Communication Services Energy & Utilities Healthcare Capital Goods Note: in white are sectors eliminated by each step in the filtering process; in grey are the sectors filtered on the previous step.
+OVERVIEW OF INTERVIEW PROGRAMME A representative sample of core and target client segments was identified, including:

-Large core sectors to London Market

-A representative sample of core and target client segments was identified, including:

-Market?